Today, let’s dive into how you can migrate from Magento to WordPress with easy, step-by-step instructions to ensure a smooth, seamless transition!

 After sorting the hosting and domain name, install WordPress on your hosting server.
 Once you have selected your hosting server and installed WordPress, you can now access the main WordPress admin dashboard.

-You can access it by going to the URL yourdomain.com/wp-admin from the browser’s address bar and start with your migration process.
+You can access it by entering yourdomain.com/wp-admin in the browser’s address bar and starting your migration process.
 Ensure that you have the latest version of WordPress installed.

 Theme Selection

-However, in case, you already have a strong brand identity with your old theme, you may use the same theme so that your users understand all the changes.
+However, if you already have a strong brand identity with your old theme, you may use the same theme so your users understand all the changes.
 If not, you can completely revamp your whole website as you like.

 Read: List of Free WooCommerce Themes